Environmental issues in Kazakhstan: Efforts to revive the Aral Sea

+Efforts to revive the Aral Sea primarily focus on promoting sanitary-epidemiology, socio-economic mitigation, and preventative work.
+These efforts have been shaped by Kazakh scientists alluding to the low likelihood the sea will return to its original state.

+Since 1992, the Interstate Commission for Water Coordination (ICWC) and United Nations Environment Programme (UNDP) have been pushing efforts to revive the Aral Sea.

 The efforts included Syr Darya Control & Northern Aral Sea (NAS) project.
 The $86 million NAS project, funded jointly by the World Bank through a loan of $65 million and the Government of Kazakhstan which covered the rest, was designed to mitigate the environmental and economic damage to the region, sustain and increase agriculture and fishing in the Syr Darya basin and secure the continued existence of the Northern Aral Sea (also known as the Small Sea) by improving environmental and ecological conditions in the delta area.

 In addition, three revival programs were designed for implementation in the Aral Sea Basin (ASBP 1, ASBP 2 and ASBP 3).
-The most detailed and comprehensive of these, ASBP 3, covers the 2011-2015 period and was developed during Kazakhstan’s presidency of the executive committee of IFAS.
+The most detailed and comprehensive of these, ASBP 3, covers the 2011-2015 period and was developed during Kazakhstan's presidency of the executive committee of IFAS.

+This stage of the project is referred to as RRSSAM-1 and was completed in 2008.

+As of 2021, the "Syrdarya river bed Control and preservation of the northern part of the Aral Sea" is the main preservation effort of the Aral Sea.
+This effort is funded by a 64.5 million USD loan from the World Bank and a 21.29 million USD allocation from the Kazakhstan government.
+Additionally, RRSSAM-2, the second part of the 2008 restoration effort, was started in the northern sea.
+This project has a 23 billion USD initial budget.